Experiments with electromagnets

 The demonstration calls for a volunteer who will walk the plank toward the electromagnet.
 When he is standing at the electromagnet, it is then holding his full weight.
 If someone (an anchor person) were to stand on the end of the 2x10 where it is attached to the 2x4 cross piece, and the volunteer were to stand on the 2x10 at the far end, then the electromagnet would be holding 1.5 times the volunteer's weight.
 (The anchor person will need to weigh at least half of the volunteer's weight, otherwise the anchor person will be lifted up, like a see-saw!)
 When the volunteer is on the plank near the electromagnet, then disconnect the battery and watch the plate of the electromagnet pull away from the yolk of the electromagnet, causing the volunteer to drop about 1.5" to the floor - proving that the batteries were able to convert enough chemical energy into electrical energy, the electromagnet's coil was able to convert the electrical energy into magnetic energy, and the electromagnet's yoke and plate were able to convert the magnetic energy into mechanical energy, in order to hold the volunteer's weight!
 Pretty amazing!

 With four AA batteries, I know it can actually hold at least 300lbs.
 With two AA batteries, I know it can hold at least 225lbs, but less than 300lbs.
 I wanted to use AA batteries instead of D batteries since they were smaller and the effect is more dramatic!
-I call this demo "The Plank"!
+I call this demo "Walking the Plank"!

 Speakers are made by placing a one layer coil of wire, wound onto a tube, into a magnetic field.
 The end of the tube is attached to the center of the paper cone of the speaker.
 When current is passed through the coil, a force is created on the coil, causing it and the tube to move within the magnetic field.
 When the current reverses direction, the coil and tube move in the opposite direction.
 This uses the Left Hand Rule.